abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/vrp.rst

     * *time-windows*: each city must be serviced within a time-window :math:`[a_i, b_i]` and waiting times are allowed.

-    * *precedence relations* between pair of cities: city :math:`j` cannot be visited before city :math:`j`.
+    * *precedence relations* between pair of cities: city :math:`j` cannot be visited before city :math:`i`.
 Among such problems are the VRPPD: the *Vehicle Routing Problems with Pickup and Delivery*.
 A number of goods need to be moved from certain pickup locations to other delivery locations.